 Talent pipettes drop onto surface of mica

 Talent seals lid with paraffin film TEXT: Incubate 12−18 hr, 4°C

+Sample placed in the fridge.
+Then 12 h timer is started.

 After incubation, aspirate 80 to 90 percent of the sample carefully, without disturbing the surface.
 At this point, the exosomes will be electrostatically immobilized on the mica substrate.
 [1]

+Sample is removed from the fridge.

 Talent aspirates the sample from the surface

-Next, rinse the surface three times with PBS.
+When imaging hydrated samples, next, rinse the surface three times with PBS.
 Take care to keep the sample hydrated throughout the rinsing process.
 [1] After washing the mica surface with PBS, remove 80 to 90 percent of the liquid, and pipette 40 microliters of fresh PBS to cover the sample.
-[2]
+The hydrated sample is now ready for imaging [2]

 Talent rinses the surface